-Richard Jardine is Professor of Geomechanics and Deputy Head of Civil and Environmental Engineering, where he undertakes reserach, administration and both undergraduate and post graduate teaching.
-His earlier assignments include being a College Consul for Engineering and the Business School (2012-15), leading the Geotechnics group (2005-2011) and Panel membership for the UK’s national Research Assessment Exercises in 2008 and 2014.
-He was elected Fellow of the UK’s Institution of Civil Engineers in 2001, the Royal Academy of Engineers in 2002 and the City and Guilds Institute in 2008 and the Japanese Society for the Promotion of Science in 2018.
+Richard Jardine is College Consul for Engineering and the Business School, Professor of Geomechanics and Deputy Head of Civil and Environmental Engineering - where he undertakes research and teaching.
+His earlier assignments include leading the Geotechnics group (2005-2011) and Panel membership for UK’s Research Assessments in 2008 and 2014.
+He was elected Fellow of the UK’s Institution of Civil Engineers in 2001, the Royal Academy of Engineers in 2002, the City and Guilds Institute in 2008 and the Japanese Society for the Promotion of Science in 2018.

-Richard Jardine has written over 200 academic papers, winning 17 International Awards including a top RAEng Medal, Prizes from the Institution of Civil Engineers in 2007, 2008 and 2010, the British Geotechnical Association Medal (in 2015 and Imperial College's President's Medal for External Collaborartive Research in 2015 and the Canadian Geotechnical Society's Quigley Award in 2019.
+Richard Jardine has written over 250 academic papers, winning 20 International Awards including a top RAEng Medal (in 1997), Prizes from the Institution of Civil Engineers in 1985, 2007, 2008, 2010 and 2019, the British Geotechnical Association Medal (in 1990 and 2015), Imperial College's President's Medal for External Collaborative Research in 2015 and the Canadian Geotechnical Society's Quigley Award in 2019.
 He chaired ISSMGE TC-29 for ten years and now sits on three TCs as well as API, ISO and SUT Committees.
-He has held Visiting Professorships in Japan, Singapore and currently Zhejiang University in China.
-He gave the first BGS-Geotechnique lecture in 1990 and has given many keynotes since, including the Coulomb Lecture (Paris, 2006), Zeng Lecture (Hangzhou, 2008), William Mong Lecture (Hong Kong, 2011), three keynotes in 2012 on offshore Geotechnics, the ISSMGE Bishop Honour Lecture (Paris 2013), the ASCE's Sowers (Georgia 2014), Lovell (Purdue 2016) and Wissa (Tampa 2017) Lectures, the BGA's Rankine Lecture in 2016, the Canadian Milligan Lecture in Kingston (2016) and a keynote at the BGA's Chalk-18 Conference.
+He has held Visiting Professorships in Japan and Singapore and gave the first BGS-Geotechnique lecture in 1990.
+His distinguished lectures since then including the Coulomb Lecture (Paris, 2006), Zeng Lecture (Hangzhou, 2008), William Mong Lecture (Hong Kong, 2011), three keynotes in 2012 on offshore Geotechnics, the ISSMGE Bishop Honour Lecture (Paris 2013), the ASCE's Sowers (Georgia 2014), Lovell (Purdue 2016) and Wissa (Tampa 2017) Lectures, the BGA's Rankine Lecture in 2016, the Canadian Milligan Lecture in Kingston (2016) and a keynote at the BGA's Chalk-18 Conference.
 He has prepared several public reports on offshore geotechnics for the UK Health and Safety Executive (HSE) and has given advice to contractors, consultants, governments and energy companies on a wide range of major onshore and offshore projects, including recent large scale experiments conducted offshore in the Baltic Sea and Straits of Taiwan.

 AREAS OF EXPERTISE:

-Soil properties, advanced laboratory and field measurement techniques, soil characterisation; offshore geotechnics, foundation analysis, slope stability, driven pile behaviour, soft ground engineering, geotechnical instrumentation and cold region geotechnics.
+Soil properties, advanced laboratory and field measurement techniques, soil characterisation; offshore geotechnics, foundation analysis, slope stability, driven pile behaviour, soft ground engineering, full-scale monitoring, geotechnical instrumentation and cold region geotechnics.